Fitness Over 50

 When you consult a yoga instructor or personal trainer, they may give you the answers you want to hear to ensure that you keep seeking their services.
 However, physical therapists give you advice depending on their assessment of your health because they have nothing to lose or gain regardless of the types of exercises that work best for you.

-To practice therapy, practitioners have to have a bachelor's degree, undergo the right training, and obtain a license.
-That is unlike most cases in the fitness industry which is not very well regulated.
-That means that a physical therapist has the right knowledge about the human body and movement, which ascertains that the advice they give you will better help you achieve and maintain your fitness over 50.
+To practice therapy, practitioners have to have a bachelor’s degree, undergo the right training, and obtain a license.
+That is unlike most cases in the fitness industry, which is not very well regulated.
+That means that a physical therapist has the right knowledge about the human body and movement, which assures the advice they give you will better help you achieve and maintain your fitness over 50.

 About 1 On 1 Physical Therapy